 There are some disadvantages to this monetization strategy that you should be aware of.
-According to AppsFlyer’s research, the majority of the app’s users won’t make an in-app purchase, as they have chosen to only enjoy the app’s free content.
+According to AppsFlyer’s research, the majority of an app’s users won’t make an in-app purchase, as they have chosen to only enjoy the app’s free content.

 In this case, we believe that the best way to show users all the benefits of your app is to offer them a trial period.
 This way, you can prove that your product is worth their time and money.

 Paid apps charge a one-time download fee, allowing users to purchase an app with all its features.
 It is considered the oldest and most straightforward monetization strategy.
-In the early days of app stores, paid apps were the dominating monetization strategy.
+In the early days of app stores, paid apps were the dominant monetization strategy.

 Which Mobile Apps Categories Generate the Most Money?

 During the COVID-19 pandemic, home quarantine measures were introduced to flatten the curve and restrain the spread of disease.
 People had to stay at home under lockdowns, and a smartphone was the only portal to the outside world.
 And as COVID-19 has accelerated the mobile surge, we expect mobile to take over even a greater share of our lives in the next few years.
 Time spent in apps has already surpassed 5 hours, up 9% from 2020.